 HM of a High School has to handle a minimum of 8 periods per week which includes handling one curricular subject of part I of Table for either class X or class IX in accordance with his optional subjects of study in graduation/post-graduation and his methodology subjects in B.Ed course.

 HM has to distribute periods of workload equally to all teachers as far as possible keeping in view not only subject designation of the teacher in question but also actual optional subjects of study .of the teacher at graduation/post-graduation levels, and methodology subjects at B.Ed, B.P.Ed, TP/LP.
 If necessary group subjects of her/his study at +2 levels also to be kept in view.

 For better comprehension, certain examples have been given under item 16 below, as guidance for the HM to frame the time table.
 All teachers can be allotted the activity subjects/ co-curricular subjects of Part I of the Table like work education/computer education, art and cultural education/Health and physical education. value education/Life skills/Library periods etc.

 vii) Additional Teachers for SUCCESS SCHOOLS:

-2. Specialist teachers like PET, Craft etc are common for both media/parallel media schools.
-The provision of such common teachers shall be according to total enrolment of the school.
+2. Specialist teachers like PET, Craft, etc are common for both media/parallel media schools.
+The provision of such common teachers shall be according to the total enrolment of the school.

 3. Vocational instructors available are to be rationalized into C.l.Posts.
-Still on requirement as per staff pattern, the SMC of the school may engage part time instructor in accordance with provisions available in the schedule of the RTE ACT 2009.
-CSE may give guidelines in this regard for engaging part time Art Education I PETs I Craft instructors.
+Still, on requirement as per staff pattern, the SMC of the school may engage part-time instructors in accordance with provisions available in the schedule of the RTE ACT 2009.
+CSE may give guidelines in this regard for engaging part-time Art Education I PETs I Craft instructors.